BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 14:18 And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God.

+14:19 And he blessed him, and said, Blessed be Abram of the most high God, posessor of heaven and earth: 14:20 And blessed be the most high God, which hath delivereed thine enemies into thy hand.
+And he gave him tithes of all.

 ## The Book of Psalms